 There are dozens of components to each of these 3 basic G2M principles.
 Included below are just a few examples:

-- Is your offering a physical product, or a service, or a combination of both?
+- Is your offering a physical product, or a service, or a combination of both? (many tech companies understandably struggle with the product/service mix)

 - How will the product/service ideally be differentiated and positioned within the market(s) you intend to target?